 Ridgecrest in Kern County, California — The American West (Pacific Coastal)

 Location.
-35° 37.789′ N, 117° 40.072′ W. Marker is in Ridgecrest, California, in Kern County.
-Memorial is on Las Flores Avenue 0.1 miles east of China Lake Boulevard, on Touch for map.
-Marker is at or near this postal address: 130 E Las Flores Ave, Ridgecrest CA 93555, United States of America.
+35° 37.802′ Touch for map.
+Marker is at or near this postal address: 130 E Las Flores Avenue, Ridgecrest CA 93555, United States of America.
 Touch for directions.

 More about this marker.
-The China Lake Museum was originally located at nearby Naval Air Weapons Station China Lake.
-It has been moved to this location in town for easier public access, and to allow room for expansion.
+The China Lake Museum, and this marker, were originally located at nearby Naval Air Weapons Station China Lake.
+They have been moved to this location in town for easier public access, and to allow room for expansion.
 The museum is located next to the Maturango Museum.

 Credits.
-This page was last revised on July 20, 2020.
-It was originally submitted on July 19, 2020, by Craig Baker of Sylmar, California.
-This page has been viewed 50 times since then and 2 times this year.
-Last updated on July 19, 2020, by Craig Baker of Sylmar, California.
-Photos: 1, 2, 3. submitted on July 19, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.
+This page was last revised on March 9, 2021.
+It was originally submitted on February 19, 2020, by Craig Baker of Sylmar, California.
+This page has been viewed 363 times since then and 137 times this year.
+Last updated on March 9, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2, 3. submitted on February 19, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.